-51. The remuneration committee should consult with the Company's chairman and chief executive, especially on matters relating to executive directors and senior executives.

-- 52. The terms of reference of supervision and control committees should be set out in the Board of Directors regulations and aligned with those governing legally mandatory board committees as specified in the preceding sets of recommendations.
-They should include at least the following terms: - a) Committees should be formed exclusively by non-executive directors, with a majority of independent directors. - b) Committees should be chaired by an independent director. - c) The board should appoint the members of such committees having regard to the knowledge, skills and experience of its directors and remit of each committee and discuss their proposals and reports; and the committees should report the business transacted and account for the work performed at the first plenary session of the board following each committee meeting. - d) Committees may engage external advisors, when they feel this is necessary for the discharge of their duties. - e) Meetings should be recorded in minutes and a copy made available to all Board members. - Compliant [ ] Partially compliant [ X ] Explain [ ] Not applicable [ ]
+Compliant [ X ] Partially compliant [ ] Explain [ ] 51. emuneration committee should consult with the Company's chairman and chief executive, especially on matters ng to executive directors and senior executives.
+Compliant [ X ] Partially compliant [ ] Explain [ ] 52. aligne erms of reference of supervision and control committees should be set out in the Board of Directors regulations and ed with those governing legally mandatory board committees as specified in the preceding sets of recommendations. should include at least the following terms: a) Committees should be formed exclusively by non-executive directors, with a majority of independent directors. b) Committees should be chaired by an independent director. c) The board should appoint the members of such committees having regard to the knowledge, skills and experience of its directors and remit of each committee and discuss their proposals and reports; and the committees should report the business transacted and account for the work performed at the first plenary session of the board following each committee meeting. d) Committees may engage external advisors, when they feel this is necessary for the discharge of their duties. e) Meetings should be recorded in minutes and a copy made available to all Board members.
+Compliant [ ] Partially compliant [ X ] Explain [ ] Not applicable [ ] composition and operation of the Audit and Control Committee and the Appointments and Remuneration Committee are expressly included ulations with regard to all points indicated, except for the final part of the letter c) "that they account, at the first plenary session of the Board